Build Introduction

 Seals and Charms also roll with random statistics, and while they are secondary to making sure you have the Set and Unique Charms, here is a list of powerful statistics you should keep an eye out for:

-- Resistances, Armor
+- Maximum Life, Resistances, Armor

 Mercenaries